-17 Booster information about specified workers and specified facility workers the specified employer or the specified facility operator (as applicable) must collect, record and hold the following vaccination information about the specified worker or facility worker:
+17 Booster information about specified workers and facility workers the specified employer or the facility operator (as applicable) must collect, record and hold the following vaccination information about the specified worker or facility worker:

-- (1) If: - (a) a specified worker or specified facility worker has a booster deadline; and - (b) the worker is aged 18 years or over; and - (c) the worker is, or may be, scheduled to work outside the worker's ordinary place of residence after that date,
+- (1) If - (a) a specified worker or facility worker is aged 18 years or over; and - (b) the worker is, or may be, scheduled to work outside the worker's ordinary place of residence,

-- (d) whether the specified worker or specified facility worker is fully vaccinated (boosted); and - (e) if the specified worker or specified facility worker is fully vaccinated (boosted) - the date on which the person became fully vaccinated (boosted). - (2) If an exception under clause 32 or 34 applies to a specified worker or specified facility worker, the specified employer or a specified facility operator (as applicable) must collect, record and hold information about whether the worker has a booking to receive a booster dose and any information about that booking including the date of the booking.

-(3) If a specified employer or a specified facility operator is not required to comply with clause 26(2) or 27(2) in relation to a worker specified in subclause (1) because the exception in clause 32 applies to the worker, the specified employer or specified facility operator must collect, record and hold information regarding the entry of the worker into Australia from another country including the date of entry.
+- (c) whether the specified worker or facility worker is fully vaccinated (boosted); - (d) if the specified worker or facility worker is fully vaccinated (boosted) the date on which the person became fully vaccinated (boosted). - (2) If an exception under clause 29 applies to a specified worker or facility worker, the specified employer or a facility operator (as applicable) must collect, record and hold information about whether the worker has a booking to receive a booster dose and any information about that booking including the date of the booking. - (3) If a specified employer or a facility operator is not required to comply with clause 26(2) or 27(2) in relation to a worker specified in subclause (1) because the exception in clause 29 applies to the worker, the specified employer or facility operator must collect, record and hold information regarding the entry of the worker into Australia from another country including the date of entry.